-"The Local Government Act section 101A Financial Strategy": (1) A local authority must, as part of its long-term plan, prepare and adopt a financial strategy for all of the consecutive financial years covered by the long-term plan.
-(2) The purpose of the financial strategy is to-(a) facilitate prudent financial management by the local authority by providing a guide for the local authority to consider proposals for funding and expenditure against; and (b) provide a context for consultation on the local authority's proposals for funding and expenditure by making transparent the overall effects of those proposals on the local authority's services, rates, debt, and investments.
-(3) The financial strategy must- (a) include a statement of the factors that are expected to have a significant impact on the local authority during the consecutive financial years covered by the strategy, includingthe expected changes in population and the use of land in the district or (i) region, and the capital and operating costs of providing for those changes; and (ii) the expected capital expenditure on network infrastructure, flood protection, and flood control works that is required to maintain existing levels of service currently provided by the local authority; and (iii) other significant factors affecting the local authority's ability to maintain existing levels of service and to meet additional demands for services; and (b) include a statement of the local authoritiesquantified limits on rates, rate increases, and borrowing; and (i) (ii) assessment of its ability to provide and maintain existing levels of service and to meet additional demands for services within those limits; and (c) specify the local authority's policy on the giving of securities for its borrowing; and (d) specify the local authority's objectives for holding & managing financial investments, equity securities and its quantified targets for returns on those investments & equity securities.
+"The Local Government Act section 101A Financial Strategy":

+- (1) A local authority must, as part of its long-term plan, prepare and adopt a financial strategy for all of the consecutive financial years covered by the long-term plan. - (2) The purpose of the financial strategy is to- - (a) facilitate prudent financial management by the local authority by providing a guide for the local authority to consider proposals for funding and expenditure against; and - (b) provide a context for consultation on the local authority's proposals for funding and expenditure by making transparent the overall effects of those proposals on the local authority's services, rates, debt, and investments. - (3) The financial strategy must- - (a) include a statement of the factors that are expected to have a significant impact on the local authority during the consecutive financial years covered by the strategy, including - i)the expected changes in population and the use of land in the district or region, and the capital and operating costs of providing for those changes; and - (ii) the expected capital expenditure on network infrastructure, flood protection, and flood control works that is required to maintain existing levels of service currently provided by the local authority; and - (iii) other significant factors affecting the local authority's ability to maintain existing levels of service and to meet additional demands for services; and - (b) include a statement of the local authorities- - (i) quantified limits on rates, rate increases, and borrowing; and - ii) assessment of its ability to provide and maintain existing levels of service and to meet additional demands for services within those limits: